ujjwalkumar1212/Codeword-Generator-Scrutinizer/README.md

 3. After step 2 set path to client (cd ..\views\) and use npm install command to install all the dependency modules in the project which is used in package.json.

-4. In views use command hit npm build run to run the project.
+4. In views use command hit ng serve to run the project.

-5. Also do npm run dev.

 5. And get back use cd .. command to get back.

 6. Now start the Server using npm start

-Now open chrome and use localhost:3000
+Now open chrome and use localhost:4200